Disney Introduces New Animal Kingdom Tour With FastPass+ Access To Both Pandora Attractions And Much More

 - Rivers of Light

-Guests will also each receive signature snacks, a specialty beverage (alcoholic or not), and a souvenir lanyard along with some other “surprises.”
+Guests will also each receive signature snacks, a specialty beverage (alcoholic or not), and a souvenir lanyard, along with some other “surprises.”
 Guests can book the tour online or by calling into Disney’s Enchanted Extras hotline.

 The tours officially begin on Oct.
 1, 2017, and they will take place nightly starting at 4 p.m.
 There are a handful of block-out dates, though, and they are: